ChrisBuilds/terminaltexteffects/TERMINAL_PERFORMANCE_REPORT.md

 Frame counts were identical for every matching effect/input scenario across all revisions and passes.

-Output-character totals were not fully stable, including between separate processes running the same revision.
-Fixing `PYTHONHASHSEED` did not remove every difference because same-layer collision ordering currently depends on set/object iteration order.
-That is the separately identified deterministic-collision issue.
-Output-byte differences therefore cannot be attributed reliably to this commit series until that issue is resolved; they do not coincide with frame-count changes.
+Output-character totals were not fully stable, including between separate processes running the same historical revision.
+Fixing `PYTHONHASHSEED` did not remove every difference because same-layer collision ordering depended on set/object iteration order at the time of this commit-series measurement.
+Issue 7 subsequently established stable `(layer, character_id)` painter semantics; its candidate benchmark produced identical output counts across repeated processes, so future comparisons can use exact output counts as a behavioral check.

+## Issue 7 Deterministic Painter Order

+Issue 7 was measured separately against the issue-6 working tree across Wipe, Expand, and Spray with medium, tall, and generated inputs.
+Each scenario used two order-balanced process runs with 3 warmups and 21 timed samples per run.

+An initial `(layer, character_id)` tuple key was rejected because it increased aggregate render time by 20.5%.
+The accepted implementation maintains a character-ID-ordered visibility list when membership changes, then relies on Python's stable sort with a cached C-level layer key in the frame loop.
+It measured +0.60% build, -1.20% render, and -0.50% total time; the corresponding median scenario deltas were +0.42%, -0.55%, and +0.15%.
+These results are within normal run variation and show no meaningful frame-loop regression.
+Frame counts were unchanged, and candidate output counts were identical across repeated processes.